microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/docs/New-MgBetaDevice.md

 ```

 ### -Hostnames
-List of host names for the device.
+List of hostNames for the device.

 ```yaml
 Type: System.String[]